leoleoroe/gqw_paper/README.md

 ## Workflow

-the file Experiments.ipynb has included data set generation and was previously used to also run tests and plotting (results) in.
+[Depreciated] Experiments.ipynb has included data set generation and was previously used to also run tests and plotting (results) in.

+NOW:

+GraphDataGeneration.ipynb handles graph building and data fitting via IIDSimulation

 tests.ipynb handles testing